 To be eligible for accelerated benefits, a claimant must have 14 or more consecutive days of unemployment or sickness; not have voluntarily retired or, if claiming unemployment benefits, quit work without good cause; and, when claiming sickness benefits, be under age 65.

-2. What is the daily benefit rate payable in the new benefit year beginning July 1, 2019?
+3. What is the daily benefit rate payable in the new benefit year beginning July 1, 2020?

-Claimants should be aware that as a result of a sequestration order under the Budget Control Act of 2011, the RRB will reduce unemployment and sickness benefits by 6.2 percent through September 30, 2019.
-As a result, the total maximum amount payable in a 2-week period covering 10 days of unemployment or sickness will be $731.64.
-The maximum amount payable for sickness benefits subject to tier I payroll taxes of 7.65 percent will be $675.67 over two weeks.
-Future reductions, should they occur, will be calculated based on applicable law.)
+Claimants should be aware that as a result of a sequestration order under the Budget Control Act of 2011, the RRB will reduce unemployment and sickness benefits by 5.9 percent through September 30, 2020.
+As a result, the total maximum amount payable in a 2-week period covering 10 days of unemployment or sickness will be $752.80.
+The maximum amount payable for sickness benefits subject to Tier I payroll taxes of 7.65 percent will be $695.21 over two weeks.
+It is expected that sequestration will force a 5.7 percent reduction in unemployment and sickness benefits beginning October 1, 2020.
+Future reductions, should they occur, will be calculated based on applicable law.

-3. How long are these benefits payable?
+4. How long are these benefits payable?

 Normal unemployment or sickness benefits are each payable for up to 130 days (26 weeks) in a benefit year.
-The total amount of each kind of benefit which may be paid in the new benefit year cannot exceed the employee’s railroad earnings in calendar year 2018, counting earnings up to $2,015 per month.
+The total amount of each kind of benefit which may be paid in the new benefit year cannot exceed the employee’s railroad earnings in calendar year 2019, counting earnings up to $2,073 per month.

-If normal benefits are exhausted, extended benefits are payable for up to 65 days (during seven consecutive 14-day claim periods) to employees with at least 10 years of service (120 or more cumulative service months).
+If normal benefits are exhausted, extended benefits are payable for up to 65 days (during 7 consecutive 14-day claim periods) to employees with at least 10 years of service (120 or more cumulative service months).

 If a worker is unemployed because of a strike conducted in accordance with the Railway Labor Act, benefits are not payable for days of unemployment during the first 14 days of the strike, but benefits are payable during subsequent 14-day periods.